marianaaalopezzzz/PersonalizedInfectionProbabilityCalculator/README.md

 # PersonalizedInfectionProbabilityCalculator

-The main goal of our project is that users understand their risk levels for many transmissible diseases based on personal and enviromental factors.
-Users will input their specific details such as age, gender, and any pre-existing conditios, taking into consideration environmental conditions and the disease type to receive a risk estimation for the infection.
-This tool will help users to make informed health desicions by showing them how their unique circumstances can inmpact their likelihood of infection.
+The main goal of our project is that users understand their risk levels for many transmissible diseases based on personal and environmental factors.
+Users will input their specific details such as age, gender, and any pre-existing conditions, taking into consideration environmental conditions and the disease type to receive a risk estimation for the infection.
+This tool will help users to know their risk to contract a disease and take more hygienic measures.

 To estimate the infection risk i will use a foundational formula that incorparates the key attributes from the user, enviromental foctors, and disease characteristics.